Pamela Oviedo M.B.A., Ed.D.

 What advice would you give to young women entering your industry?

-I encourage young women in education and business to teach, lead, and live with purpose.
+I encourage young women in education is to teach, lead, and live with purpose.
 My advice is to stay adaptable, remain curious, and always have a backup plan.
 I believe in investing in your passion—students and colleagues can tell when you love what you do, and that’s where the real impact begins.

 What are the biggest challenges or opportunities in your field right now?